 WERE WE ALARMISTS?

-Were we wrong in predicting that Turner portended the judicial application of a duty to inspect?
+Was I wrong in predicting that Turner portended the judicial application of a duty to inspect?
 Today’s case was decided only a few years after Turner by the same court, the District of Columbia Court of Appeals.
 In this case, a tree standing next to an apartment house fell across an alley onto Tilford E. Dudley’s place.
-The name itself is classic – evocative of a titled cousin come to visit the Granthams at Downton Abbey.
+Dudley’s name itself is classic – evocative of a titled cousin come to visit the Granthams at Downton Abbey.

-Tilford sued the apartment owner, Meadowbrook, Inc. At trial, (land)lord Dudley showed that the tree, although quite alive at the time it fell, had a five-foot long concrete patch in one side and was decayed from the inside out.
+Tilford sued the apartment owner, Meadowbrook, Inc. At trial, (land)lord Dudley showed that the tree, although quite alive at the time it fell, had a five-foot-long concrete patch on one side and was decayed from the inside out.
 It hadn’t been shedding branches, but due to the proximity of the apartments, soil had been banked several feet high around the tree and a “well” had been dug at its base for the trunk.

 The Court thus nudged the standard a bit further along.
 If something in the tree’s history – and the concrete patch apparently was over 10 years old – might suggest that it was diseased or injured at one time, the Court seemed to say, an owner might have an affirmative duty to inspect, or even to hire an expert to inspect, her trees.